3ml3ml/VetGeo-Main/README.md

 * You can create customized orders

 * You can generate sales and appointment reports [More to come in the future]

+#Register
+You can register your free online account at: www.vetgeo.com